The day has finally arrived!

 Don’t be afraid to ask

 You ask.
 Ask on Twitter or through email.
 However works, but do ask.
 Most sites, even relatively low traffic ones, get many, many, requests for guest blogging opportunities, but if they know you’re a real person, and you can show them you’ll do a good job, then at least a few of them will likely acquiesce.

 This isn’t about taking the internet by storm, it’s about opening a door.
 As your name recognition increases, you’ll get more opportunities—that’s a long term concern though, and we’re talking about putting eyes on the page on day one.
 What you’re doing by guest blogging is diverting a tiny portion of as many larger sites’ traffic as you’re able to towards your own site.
 Many small streams make a river.

 It should probably go without saying (but won’t) that your social profiles should be polished.
 You want to be wearing the digital equivalent of a nice suit so that you look professional.
 Perfect formatting and grammar are necessary.
 The picture you choose is also important – people will judge you by this.
 Choose a professional photo – something you’d put on a resume.

 Why Leveraging These Platforms Matters

-Blog growth tends to be happen slowly, if the blog’s doing well.
+Blog growth tends to happen slowly if the blog’s doing well.
 You have ten in month one, twenty in month two, forty in month three, and so on.
 Give or take, of course, there isn’t some industry-standard growth curve.
 That said, you’ll have some average rate of conversion of visitors, and the more visitors you convert, the more visitors there will be to convert, so things gain steam.
-In other words, if you’re going to grow at all, in two or three years it won’t really matter whether you started with one subscriber or one hundred, because you’ll have thousands.
-However, there’s a big difference between a three month growth curve starting with one, ten, and one hundred followers.
+In other words, if you’re going to grow at all, in two or three years it won’t really matter whether you started with one subscriber or one hundred because you’ll have thousands.
+However, there’s a big difference between a three-month growth curve starting with one, ten, and one hundred followers.

 Let’s look at a very simplified growth rate of 10% per month for twelve months.